IP-CAM/opencart-logstore_xapi/README.md

 #### 3) For each product WHICH IS ITSELF AN EBOOK, add the title, author and publisher into the other new attribute fields (`Readium Book Title`, etc.).
 Add the ISBN under the corresponding field in the Data tab on the Edit product page.

+Notes:

+* in this case, there should NOT be a `Readium Book Info` attribute

-Final note: All products with any ebooks (one or more) still need the `Readium Book ID` attribute
+*Final note: All products with any ebooks (one or more) still need the `Readium Book ID` attribute*